thejh/bloom-wordgrep/README.md

     # show all lines in the whole source tree that match "alert(.*error"
     bloomgrep . alert error | xargs grep -w 'alert(.*error'

+    # simple wrapper: find all occurences of the word `indexArrayArgument` in the source
+    wordgrep.sh indexArrayArgument

 This is how I use this for the Chromium source tree: